updated

 What else ...

-During your time off you are free to socialise with other volunteers and visit the towns of Calais and Dunkirk, as well as some beautiful countryside and coastal walks.
+During your time off you are free to socialise with other volunteers and explore the towns of Calais and Dunkirk, as well as some beautiful countryside and coastal walks.
 Rail connections to Lille are excellent, and though a lovely city in its own right, from there it is very easy to reach Paris, Brussels and further afield through TGV trains and coaches.

 • A little more information